KarelKubat/jdcal/README.md

 # jdcal

-Go library and CLI utility to convert to-and-fro between Julian and Gregorian calendars.
+**Go library and CLI utility to convert to-and-fro between Julian and Gregorian calendars, offering:**

+- Conversions between Julian and Gregorian calendars for any date later than 500BC
+- Zones: When did which regions switch calendars
+- Visualization: How did a calendar look in a given zone around the switch-over date
+- And more.

+**Table of Contents**

 <!-- toc -->
 - [Short CLI synopsis](#short-cli-synopsis)